JackKaiXing/lightman/readme.md

 [github reyes1](https://github.com/dpasca/RibTools)
 [github reyes2](https://github.com/abstractalgo/reyes)
 [renderman interface specification](https://en.wikipedia.org/wiki/RenderMan_Interface_Specification)
 Note:Reyes, individual developer has given up for years as github implies and no new coming siggraph papers any more rencently, but houdini is using it.
-So it is a valuable sowrd that only few company are playing]
+So it is a valuable sowrd that only few company are playing.
+It is required less memory and render fast than tracing, expecially for massvie scene with files, fogs, explosion....VFX.